 - not later than within six weeks of the receipt of the notification concerning declassification by the competent body or, in the event of an order to remedy, within six weeks of receipt of the completely remedied documents.

 Declassification for the purpose of landfilling

 The declassification for (the purpose of) landfilling is initiated by a notification from the landfill owner who wishes to dump this specific waste on his/her landfill.
 As of the (permitted) delivery of the waste to the landfill following due notification the waste is considered to be non-hazardous.
-In the event of deficiencies of the notification, the competent body will request the landfill owner to make improvements and to set a deadline for doing so.

 If the notification is based on a false or manipulated assessment, the waste continues to be regarded as hazardous!